-(Tesla is defined as the unit of measurement used to describe the strength of the magnet used in an MRI.
-The magnet is the M in MRI (Magnetic Resonance Imaging).
+Tesla is defined as the unit of measurement used to describe the strength of the magnet used in an MRI (Magnetic Resonance Imaging).
 This magnet is the basis of how images in MRI are acquired.
-The strength of the magnet directly affects the quality of those images, however there are several other factors that determine which magnetic strength is best suited for the person being imaged.)
+The strength of the magnet directly affects the quality of those images, however there are several other factors that determine which magnetic strength is best suited for the person being imaged.

 I am a more confident and rounded person with my Cochlear Implant.
 Before my surgery, I had low self-esteem and confidence.
 Here I am now travelling the world.
 I am participating in and communicating every day in an international community.
 I demonstrated confidence to leave a well-paid job and commenced to a new chapter in my life.
 It's a far-reaching statement but 'having a Cochlear Implant has enabled me to regain my identity.'

 Before my surgery, I was reliant on friends and family to make phone calls.
 They would attend appointments with me and provide communication support.
 I'd often apologise to them.
 I felt like a burden to them.
 I am now able to take control of my life.
 I embrace my independence.
 My dependency on others has disappeared.